izabella-mastroianni/qbb2024-answers/d2-lunch/README.md

 grep -w "ENSG00000168036" hg38-gene-metadata-go.tsv | sort -k3 | > q2.txt

-Based on the GO terms, I think the gene is a transcriptional regulator and part of the MAPK cascade in T cells.
+Based on the GO terms, I think the gene is a transcriptional factor and regulator in many different cell types, including T cells and adherens.

+## Answer 1 (section 2)

+grep -e